 Google Translate just released a cool new feature on its Android and iOS apps: Instant Japanese translation of images, with no need to even take a photo.

-This should be quite helpful for travelers.
+This should be quite helpful for travellers.
 But like all things machine translation, the key is to know when it’s appropriate to use and when you’d be better served by a knowledgeable human.

 They risked their lives to help the American military, and now their plans to start a new life in America are being put on hold for who-knows-how-long.
 Heckuva job, guys.